tulXoro/console_typetest/README.md

 You may use this project however you see fit.

 # How to start
-Ensure you have [Python](https://www.python.org/downloads/) installed, and optionally use an IDE.
-Clone the repository and run the game with `python3 main.py`.
-Add sentences into `sentences.txt` and run the program.
-The timer does not start until you correctly start typing the first letter.
+Ensure you have [Python](https://www.python.org/downloads/) installed and optionally use an IDE.
+If you do not have the right version of Python, you should upgrade/downgrade as necessary.
+Clone the repository with `git clone <url>`.
+Install the necessary dependencies `pip install .`.
+Run the game with `python3 main.py`.

 # How to play
 Keep typing until you finish the sentence.